 Drills into wood, plastic and soft metal. | Not suitable for drilling into masonry. |

-Quickly drives small to medium size screws into softwood and some hardwoods. | |
+Easily drives small to medium size screws into softwood and some hardwoods. | Soon runs out of juice when driving into thick hardwoods. |

 Quickly switches between driving and drilling modes.
 Easy to vary the speed and torque in both modes. |